symfony/symfony-docs/cookbook/security/target_path.rst

         protected function setTargetPath(Request $request)
         {
-            // Do not save target path for XHR and non-GET requests if ($request->isXmlHttpRequest() || 'GET' !== $request->getMethod()) {
+            // Do not save target path for XHR and non-GET requests
+            // You can add any more logic here you want if ($request->isXmlHttpRequest() || 'GET' !== $request->getMethod()) {
                 return;
             }